 Andrew has a Higher National Diploma in Scientific and Natural History Illustration at Blackpool & the Fylde College, and now teaches Fine Art at the same institution.

-Andrew considers the form, proportion, structure and weight distribution of the creature, along with its behaviour.
-He approaches wildlife drawing like sculpture, making direction marks as though he’s skimming across the surface of the subject, trying to explain and emphasise the form.
-He works in watercolours, gouache and digitally.
+Andrew considers the form, proportion, structure and weight distribution of the creature, along with its behavior.
+He approaches wildlife drawing like sculpture, making direction marks as though he’s skimming across the surface of the subject, trying to explain and emphasize the form.
+He works in watercolors, gouache and digitally.